-Industrial Internet of Things in evolution: from operational efficiency to innovation
+The Industrial Internet of Things in evolution: from operational efficiency to innovation

-The core focus in most Industrial Internet of Things deployments in the majority of organizations de facto is still on operational efficiency, along with cost optimization.
+The core focus in most Industrial Internet of Things deployments and in the majority of organizations de facto is still on operational efficiency, along with cost optimization.
 Or as IDC called it: efficiency optimization and linking islands of automation as key drivers.
 However, a more holistic approach with additional revenue and innovation goals is needed.

 Such a holistic strategy already exists in more ‘mature’ industrial organizations, which have shifted to the business model, service and new revenue opportunity side with tangible results and innovative solutions.
 They are poised to be disrupters in their respective industries where competition is already intensive and market conditions uncertain and complex.

-On the other hand, in order to move up in the IIoT and Industry 4.0 maturity and possibility/opportunity reality, industrial organizations obviously need to start somewhere.
+On the other hand, in order to move up in the IIoT maturity and possibility/opportunity reality, industrial organizations obviously need to start somewhere.
 Knowing the market challenges and the lowest hanging fruit in many industrial markets it’s normal that in initial stages connectivity in the IIoT space is focusing on a restricted set of goals and benefits.
 Yet, it’s important to have a roadmap or plan for the longer term.
 It is not a coiincidence that the holistic challenge we see in the evolution of IIoT is exactly the same as the one we see in the digital transformation of manufacturing, the main IIoT market.

 Last, but not least, optimization and automation are not the enemy of customer-centricity in the larger industrial context where speed and enhanced processes are what customers expect.